Wednesday’s analyst upgrades and downgrades

 =====

-After reporting weaker-than-expected quarterly sales at its established restaurants and tempering its forecast for the remainder of 2017 on Tuesday after market close, Telsey Advisory Group analyst Robert M Derrington downgraded Chipotle Mexican Grill Inc. (CMG-N) to "market perform" from "outperform."
+After Chipotle Mexican Grill Inc. reported weaker-than-expected quarterly sales at its established restaurants and tempered its forecast for the remainder of 2017, Telsey Advisory Group analyst Robert M Derrington downgraded the restaurant company (CMG-N) to "market perform" from "outperform."

 Mr. Derrington lowered his target price for the stock to $330 (U.S.) from $370.
 The consensus average is $325.58.